 Each massage is tailored to fit your needs.
 We will discuss your goals and expectations and decide on a treatment plan together.
 Whether your goal is to feel better or if massage is part of your self-care routine, I will work with you to create a plan to address your needs.

 I feel it is important to understand pain, the brain’s role, and how it affects the body.
 I love the whole mind-body connection approach to massage and feel passionately that massage therapy can make a profound difference in a person’s life.

 I am a southern gal, born and raised in south Louisiana.
+While there, I earned a BA in Sociology from Louisiana State University.
 After falling in love with Mt.
 Hood Territory while vacationing, I moved to Oregon in 2011.
-I have a BA in Sociology from Louisiana State University.
 In 2016, I graduated from East West College of the Healing Arts in Portland, OR where I studied Swedish and deep tissue massage.
-My orthopedic and rehabilitation training was received from the Academy of Clinical Massage.
+My orthopedic training was received from the Academy of Clinical Massage.

-You can often find me running through the streets and trails of NW Portland, pedaling like a mad woman at Star Cycle or in my favorite chair reading a good book with two terriers at my feet.
+You can often find me running through the streets and trails of NW Portland or in my favorite chair reading a good book with two terriers at my feet.